German399/Aerospace-control-system/README.md

-within the framework of training at the Institute of Education and Science "Avionics" MSTU.
+Aerospace control system as part of training at the Institute of Information and Educational Center "Avionics" MSTU.
 N.E.
 Bauman